 - Note for HFU online application: in the case of the above exceptions, a blank sheet can be uploaded in the "Learning Agreement" section of the application portal.

 With the LA, you ensure that the academic achievements you have completed abroad will be recognized at HFU.
 You can usually find the subjects to be taken on the websites of the foreign university.

 Often there are changes in the course selection after arrival, as certain courses do not take place or are already full.
 If necessary, you will have to agree these changes with your international coordinator/regional coordinator via email.

 Students who apply for an ERASMUS partner university also initially only have to fill out the preliminary learning agreement (except for HFU Business School and IEB students, see above).
 Only after they have been accepted in the ERASMUS programme and have been nominated at their guest institution, do students have to create an additional Online Learning Agreement (OLA), which must then also be signed by the guest institution.

 If you have failed individual courses during your study semester abroad, the specific regulations for each individual study programme in the Study and Examination Regulations are applicable.
 If you have any questions regarding this, please contact your Dean of Studies or Regional Coordinator/International Coordinator.

 Computation of academic grades

-The computation of the grades will also be carried out by the international or regional coordinators according to the HFU standardized computation table which can be found in FELIX here.
+The computation of the grades will also be carried out by the international or regional coordinators according to the HFU standardized computation table which can be found in the FELIX course - International Center.